 Sometimes life and your environment can feel overwhelming.
-You may feel constantly stressed, pressured, and crowded, which isn’t good for your mental health and it can have an impact on your professional and personal interactions.
+You may feel constantly stressed, pressured, and crowded.
+None of which are good for your mental health and can have an impact on your professional and personal interactions.
 One of the best ways to feel less crowded and stressed is to simplify or declutter your environment and your mind.
 Here are some ways in which you can do that.

 Declutter Your Environment

 Most people don’t realize that a cluttered and disorganized environment can make your mind and spirit feel restless and crowded.
 This manifests most clearly in people with obsessive/compulsive tendencies, but people without a diagnosed disorder feel the impact of it as well.
 If you have open, clean, and uncluttered surroundings, you’re more likely to feel at peace and relaxed.

 Your mind won’t be distracted by all of that sensory input and you’ll feel much more comfortable.
 It’s very easy to declutter your environment and ensure it feels open.
 Here are some tips that can help:

 - Remove any item that you don’t use regularly.
 For example, if you have a desk clock or calendar that you rarely look at or use, why not get rid of it?
 Most people tend to look at their phone and computers when they want to know the date and time so these items may no longer be useful to you.

 - Tag every item that you’re attached to but don’t use and decide what to do with them.
 You can store them out of sight if they have any sentimental value.
 If they don’t have much value, you should consider donating them.
 For example, if you have a wardrobe packed full of clothes you don’t wear, go through the items and keep only those pieces of clothing that you wear regularly and love.
 Donate the rest to your local shelter.